chrisgillis/slackwolf/README.md

 `/invite` the bot (and some friends) to a channel and type !help

 ## Installation via Docker
+Run the below command to start a container.
 ```
 docker run -d --name slackwolf --restart always \
    -e "BOT_TOKEN=xoxb-16776859568-RxBtmpeS7isMAQonAEqS1hYLb" \